 Trading on margin can increase an investor’s purchasing power and potentially, their returns.
-Trading on margin simply means investing with money borrowed from a brokerage in order to buy more shares than you might otherwise be able.
+Margin trading simply means investing with money borrowed from a brokerage in order to buy more shares than you might otherwise be able.
 Investors must pay back the borrowed funds with interest just as they would any other loans.
 Margin rates determine the cost of borrowing for the investor.

 A margin rate is the interest rate that applies when investors trade on margin.
 Margin rates can vary from one brokerage to the next, and there are different factors that affect the rates brokerages charge.
 Many brokerages use a tiered rate schedule based on the amount of the margin loan.